Understanding Your Balance Sheet: Assets, Liabilities and Equity

 This section will vary depending on what type of business you own.
 If you are a corporation, you will have a common-stock account.
 If you have a partnership, you will have separate accounts for each partner.
 If you have a sole proprietor, you will have an owner’s equity account.

 Remember the balance sheet only gives you a picture of your financial health at a moment in time.
 It is ever changing.
-Each aspect of the balance sheet works together to give you an idea of how your business is doing financially.
-Next week we will talk about the income statement.
-Most business owners are mostly concerned with this financial statement.
+It shows your assets minus your liabilities and that equals your equity.
+Each aspect of the balance sheet works together to give you a financial picture of your business.